All Episodes

 You can't let that happen.

-And you have to say we're gonna trust Americans to make their own decisions and understand that freedom comes with risk, and we're gonna make some choices, and they may all might not always be the best choices, but you know what?
+And you have to say, we're going to trust Americans to make their own decisions and understand that freedom comes with risk.

-There'll be choices made by free people.
+They'll be choices made by free people.

-Hey, uh Jim Jordan, I didn't particularly like uh all my text messages, as you know, they were released to the public.
+Hey, Jim Jordan, I didn't particularly like all my text messages.

 They didn't ask my permission.

-We gotta do we gotta understand how serious this is.
+We've got to understand how serious this is.

-And like I said, we all know that.
+Like I said, we all know that.

-Again, I come back to the attorney general.
+Again, I come back to the Attorney General.

 It's why his memo two days ago was so darn important.

-This is this is long court precedent here.
+If you're going to infringe on people's liberty, this is long court precedent here.

-You have to narrow narrowly tailor it.
+You have to narrowly tailor it.

-You can't you gotta be real cognizant of people's freedoms and even in difficult times like we face right now.
+And even in difficult times like we face right now.

-And what I said to the governor of New York, I said, I'd like to see Yankee Stadium and City Field open, uh outdoor concert venues open.
+And what I said to the governor of New York, I said, I'd like to see Yankee Stadium and City Field open, outdoor concert venues open.

-If my choice is either I can't go or I have to wear a mask and gloves, I'll wear the mask and gloves.
+What if, would you guys, if everybody has to have their temperature taken before they're admitted, and what if they even in New York, for example, you go to Yankee Stadium, my choice is either I can't go or I have to wear a mask and gloves, I'll wear the mask and gloves.

 You know, they sell hot dogs and chicken fingers, but they can't sell popcorn.